 "We typically talk about adaptive equipment first," Jeardeau said.
 "We want to help people avoid tight pinching or grasping, so we advise them to look for larger-grip handles.
 Adaptive equipment used to only be available through medical supply stores; now it is so much more available in the real world."

 For Kyran McCarthy, one of the small changes that has made cooking easier for him is a chef's glove, which holds food in place during chopping.

 McCarthy, who is semi-retired and also works as a golf coach, has spent much of his life at the cutting board.
-He had written a cookbook to benefit a local men's shelter near his home in Fairport, N.Y., and volunteered there before his diagnosis about eight years ago.
+He had written a cookbook to benefit a local men's shelter near his home in Fairport, New York, and volunteered there before his diagnosis about eight years ago.
 He learned he had moderate psoriatic arthritis, which was complicated by gout.

 But by avoiding foods that cause flare-ups and incorporating healthy habits, McCarthy has been able to keep cooking, volunteering, writing and catering for friends.

 "A good cooking routine begins before you even walk in to the kitchen," McCarthy said.
 "It includes being active.
 Cooking is really part of the day — you sleep, you cook, you eat, you walk.
 The more you stay active, the more you can keep doing."

 Small changes, big rewards

 Hand exercises help McCarthy maintain hand and arm strength.
 He said he can now spend about an hour at a time doing food preparation, and he often chops fruits or vegetables in advance and seals them in airtight bags, refrigerating them for later use.

 That's important because cooking can provide more than just simple nourishment for those living with psoriatic arthritis, Toffoli said.

 "No one wants to concede, especially those recipes they grew up with," he said.
 "Food is comfort.
 The smell of a roast, or chili, something that has been simmering all day, the right spices … we don't know how to make medication, but we can make food."